phac-nml/typingQC/README.md

 }
 ```

+Within the `files` section of this JSON file, all of the output paths are relative to the `outdir`.
+Therefore, `"path": "assembly/SAMPLE1.assembly.fa.gz"` refers to a file located within `outdir/assembly/SAMPLE1.assembly.fa.gz`.

-There is also some output in the summary file (specified in the above JSON as `"global": [{"path":"summary/summary.txt.gz"})`).
-However, there is not formatting specification for this file.
+There is also a pipeline execution summary output file provided (specified in the above JSON as `"global": [{"path":"summary/summary.txt.gz"})`).
+However, there is no formatting specification for this file.

 ## Test profile